Royals vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will hand the ball to Carlos Rodon (3-7) for his 14th start of the season.
+- The Yankees' Clarke Schmidt (9-9) will make his 32nd start of the season.

+- In 31 starts this season, he's earned a quality start in five of them.

+- Schmidt has made 21 starts of five or more innings in 31 chances this season, and averages 4.8 frames when he pitches.

 |Opponent